Plantagenet Period 1154-1399

 - 1330-1376 Edward the Black Prince, Edward III's eldest son.
 His early promise after his military success and exploits in France was brought to an end by ill health.
-He died young and not inherit his birthright to be king but his son Richard would, how will he manage?
+He died young and did not inherit his birthright to be king but his son Richard would, how will he manage?

 - 1367-1400 Richard II King 1377- 1399 son of Edward The Black Prince and Joan of Kent: a royal grandson to inherit the throne in strict line of descendancy.
 Given his father's exploits, what chance did Richard II have to rule as monarch?

 - The crisis of his poor kingship would see a huge fracture and division across the tattered threads of a Plantagement empire and inheritance with no obvious solution, would the hard won Plantagenet domination of the English crown and France completely fall away?
-John of Gaunt, one of the most powerful men in England and brother to Edward's father helps him hold the throne but as Gaunt's life wanes, his son Bolingbroke will no be martialled by his father much longer.
+John of Gaunt, one of the most powerful men in England and brother to Edward's father helps him hold the throne but as Gaunt's life waned, his son Bolingbroke would not be martialled by his father much longer.
 Another usurpation or is it an abdication?
 Find out and follow how Richard's life shapes-up and his impact on his kingdom.
 Is Richard II the Last of the Plantagenets?

 Challenging for the Crown

 - 1366 - 1413 Henry IV of BOLINGBROKE, heir to John of Gaunt's (his father) estate, the illegitimate son of Edward had a deep and close claim to the throne.
-Married Mary de BOHUN co-heiress of the earldom of Hereford.
-Whilst he some would say reluctantly deposed RICHARD II ill health would hinder his own Kingship and died aged just 46.
-His son Henry V would
+He married Mary de BOHUN co-heiress of the Earldom of Hereford.
+Whilst some would say he reluctantly deposed RICHARD II, ill health would hinder his own Kingship and he died aged just 46.

 - 1387-1422 Henry V son of Henry Bolingbroke was King 1413-22 and despite Shakespeares recokoning of his mis-spent youth would be an effective King